squidfunk/mkdocs-material/docs/philosophy.md

     examples which span multiple files.
 The file name (or path) always starts from the location of `mkdocs.yml`.

-:octicons-milestone-24: &nbsp; __Default__: _value_
+#### :material-water: Default

-:   Some properties in `mkdocs.yml` have default values for when the author
-    does not explicitly define them.
+Some properties in `mkdocs.yml` have default values for when the author does not explicitly define them.
 The default value of the property is always included.

 :octicons-unlock-24: &nbsp; __Feature flag__